Seychelles: Types of Company

 Special Licence Company

-Special Licence Companies (CSL) are formed under the Companies (Special Licence) Act, 2003 (the Act).
-Unlike the IBC, a CSL may carry on permitted business inside as well as outside of Seychelles.
-The CSL entity is a Seychelles domestic company (under the Companies Act 1972), which is granted a special licence under the Act.
-A CSL has substantial statutory tax advantages (see Offshore Legal and Tax Regime) including access to the Seychelles Double Tax Agreements, of which that with China is of particular current interest.
+Special Licence Companies (CSLs) are formed under the Companies (Special Licence) Act, 2003 (the Act).
+Unlike an IBC, a CSL may carry on permitted business inside as well as outside the Seychelles.
+The CSL entity is a Seychellois domestic company (under the Companies Act 1972), which is granted a special licence under the Act.
+A CSL has substantial statutory tax advantages (see Offshore Legal and Tax Regime) including access to the Seychelles double tax agreements.

 Key features of the CSL are as follows:

 - A CSL may carry on any business as permitted under the Schedule to the Act - including as an international holding company, a headquarters company, a franchise company, a marketing company, a company holding intellectual property, an investment company, etc.